Forest Products Commission - Freedom of information

 Last updated:

-• the provision of employment, especially in rural areas
+• the provision of employment, especially in rural areas;

-• access to resources
+• access to WA timbers; and

-• markets for resources.
+• markets for WA timbers.

-Information on how we engage with our stakeholders is available on our Stakeholder Engagement page.
+Information on how we engage with our stakeholders is available on our Stakeholder Engagement

-The glossary contained in the FOI Act defines a ‘document’ as:
+The FOI Act defines a ‘document’ as:

-• any record
+• any record;

-• any part of a record
+• any part of a record;

 • any part of a copy, reproduction or duplicate of a record.